sonic-net/SONiC/doc/mgmt/SONiC_PIM_SM_HLD.md

 Following will be added in the syncd inorder to process the IPMC entry or entries AGE and DONTAGE data,

 1. Establish a connection with STATE_DB inorder to add or remove IPMC entries AGE and DONTAGE data.
-2. New notification handler (Notificationhandler::onIpmcEvent) API will be defined and registered with SAI to receive IPMC specific AGE and
+2. New notification handler (Notificationhandler::onIpmcEvent) API will be defined and registered with SAI to receive IPMC specific AGE, DONTAGE and DELETE notifications.
-   DONTAGE notifications.
    IPMC specific notification will be identified with the enum "SAI_SWITCH_NOTIFICATION_NAME_IPMC_EVENT" which will be added newly in SAI layer.
 3. On receiving the IPMC entry/entries AGE or DONTAGE data, required validations will be done after